SuperOfficeDocs/superoffice-docs/docs/database/tables/deliveryterms.md

 ---
-uid: table-deliveryterms
+uid: table-DeliveryTerms
-title: deliveryterms table
+title: DeliveryTerms table
 description: The list of Delivery terms, in the internal product register so.generated: true
 keywords:
   - "database"
   - "DeliveryTerms"
-so.date: 03.22.2021
+so.date: 11.02.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# deliveryterms Table (433)
+# DeliveryTerms Table (433)

-deliveryterms MDO list item table.
+DeliveryTerms MDO list item table.
 The list of Delivery terms, in the internal product register

 ## Fields